apache/drill/_docs/performance-tuning/query-plans-and-tuning/050-sort-based-and-hash-based-memory-constrained-operators.md

 Enables or disables hash joins.
 This option is enabled by default.
 Drill assumes that a query will have adequate memory to complete and tries to use the fastest operations possible.
 Prior to Drill 1.14, the Hash-Join operator used an uncontrolled amount of memory (up to 10 GB), after which the operator ran out of memory.
 As of Drill 1.14, this operator can spill to disk.
 This option is enabled by default.

 - **planner.enable_semijoin**
-Enables or disables semi-joins.
-This option is enabled by default and only works when the `planner.enable_hashjoin` option is also enabled.
-When enabled, Drill uses semi-joins to remove the distinct processing below the Hash Join and sets the semi-join flag in the Hash Join flag, as shown in the following example:
+Enables or disables semi-join functionality inside the Hash Join.
+This option is enabled by default.
+When enabled, a semi-join flag inside the HashJoin flag is set to true, and Drill uses a semi-join to remove the distinct processing below the Hash Join.
+When disabled, Drill can still perform semi-joins, but the semi-joins are performed outside of the Hash Join, as shown in the following example:

 ###Example: Query Plan with and without Semi-Join